Highlights. 73% of retail consumers are omnichannel shoppers.

 • Omnichannel retail strategies can boost in-store customer visits by 80%.

-• Opening a new brick-and-mortar store leads to a 37% increase in web traffic and a 6.9% increase in online sales.
+• Opening a new brick-and-mortar store leads to a 37% increase in web traffic and a 6.9% increase in online sales in the trade area surrounding the store.

 • For emerging retailers that open a new physical store, online sales increase by 13.9%.